Fresh vs Dried Herbs

 As a general rule of thumb, one tablespoon of fresh herbs is equivalent to one teaspoon of dried herbs which works out at being around a ⅓ less.

-This is the case for most herbs, but it is worth noting that there are a few exceptions to bear in mind as some herbs don’t fit into this rule.
+This is the case for most herbs, but it is worth noting that there are a few exceptions to remember, as some herbs don’t fit into this rule.

 For garlic, you’ll need to use ½ a teaspoon of dried garlic powder for every clove of fresh garlic that your recipe calls for, and if you want to use ground ginger instead of fresh then you’ll need ¼ teaspoon for every teaspoon of fresh ginger.